hposborn/MonoTools/paper/paper.md

 The derived transit velocity as a ratio of circular velocity ($v/v_{\rm circ}$) for each period alias/gap then becomes the important quantity to marginalise.
 Of course this is incompatible with the assumption of a circular orbit - we require an eccentricity distribution for this method to work.

-As we are assuming the likelihood for each alias is identical (or at least negligible), all that is important is deriving a log prior for each.
+As we are directly modelling the transit shape the likelihood for each alias is identical (or at least negligibly different), all that is important is deriving a prior for each.
-The key part of this log prior comes from the assumed eccentricity distribution.
+The key part of this prior comes from the assumed eccentricity distribution.
 Observations of exoplanets show that low eccentricities are typically preferred over high ones.
 Two distributions are typically used to quantify this - the beta distribtion of @kipping2013parametrizing for typically single-planet RV systems, and the Rayleigh distribution of @van2015eccentricity for multi-planet transiting systems.

-Another observational constraint on eccentricity comes from the distribution of perihelion distances - exoplanet orbits do not typically pass within $2R_s$.
+Another observational constraint on eccentricity comes from the distribution of perihelion distances - exoplanet orbits do not typically pass within $2R_s$, as within this radius tidal circularisation occurs.
-In terms of semi-major axis, we require that $e < 1 - 2R_s/a$.
+In terms of semi-major axis, we include a sharp sigmoid prior at the threshold of $e = 1 - 2R_s/a$ which corresponds to this perihelion limit.
 We can also include another upper limit on eccentricity here - stable exoplanetary systems require that a planet's orbit does not cross the orbit of interior candidates.
 So in the case of transiting multi-planet systems we can use $e < 1 - R_s/a_{\rm inner}$.

-Each given $v/v_{\rm circ}$ we must calculate the possible eccentricity and argument of periastron.
+For each given $v/v_{\rm circ}$ we must calculate the possible eccentricity and argument of periastron.
 From @barnes2007effects (Eq 12) we know that a planet's azimuthal velocity can be defined as:

 $\frac{v_f}{v_{circ}} = \frac{1+e\cos{f}}{\sqrt{1-e^2}}$ where $f_{\rm tr}=(\omega-\pi/2)$.